Our cybersecurity measures may not be sufficient to mitigate losses or exposure to cyber-attack or cyber theft.

 We rely on communications, information, operating and financial control systems technology from third party service providers, and we may suffer an interruption in those systems.

 We outsource certain aspects of our data processing and operational functions to third party service providers.
-If our third party service providers encounter difficulties, or if we have difficulty in communicating with them, our ability to adequately process and account for transactions could be affected, and our business operations could be adversely impacted.
+If our third party service providers encounter difficulties, or if we have difficulty in communicating with them, our ability to adequately process and account for transactions could be affected, our and our clients' information may be compromised, and our business operations could be adversely impacted.